DaylightNebula/WebStreamEngine/Readme.md

     - [x] Client stuff
       - [x] Download all jar files at startup
       - [x] Make it run like normal with new client
-  - [ ] Server plugins
-    - [ ] Plugins authenticate connections
-      - [ ] Close connection if authentication fails
-      - [ ] Default to approved connection if no authentication
+  - [x] Allow server side plugins to validate packets
+  - [x] Allow client side plugins to add to packets to pass those validations
 - [ ] Particles
   - [ ] Play particle effects from PFX
 - [ ] Pathfinding